konstantink36/Udacity-Cpp-SystemMonitor/README.md

 My solution of the System Monitor Project in the Object Oriented Programming Course of the Udacity C++ Nanodegree program.

-This code is base of https://github.com/udacity/CppND-System-Monitor

 The project concerns a system monitor for the Linux Operating System and emphasized learnings from the Object Oriented Programming (OOP) course of the program.

+The base code can be found here https://github.com/udacity/CppND-System-Monitor

 ![System Monitor](images/Monitor.png)